zikula-modules/Legal/Resources/docs/help/en/EU-Compliance.md

-# EU COOKIE COMPLIANCE
+# EU Cookie Compliance

-As of version 2.0.4, LegalModule now allows automatic display of an EU Cookie Compliance notice on your website.
+The Legal extension allows automatic display of an EU Cookie Compliance notice on your website.
-This must be manually enabled in the LegalModule admin settings.
-LegalModule uses the JS Script from https://www.primebox.co.uk/projects/jquery-cookiebar/ in order to implement this.
+This must be manually enabled in the Legal admin settings.
+This functionality uses the script from [jquery-cookiebar](https://www.primebox.co.uk/projects/jquery-cookiebar/) in order to implement this.
 More information is available on their website.

 A cookie is set on the users browser to indicate assent.
 This cookie expires after one year.